zihaow/cloudinaryAssignment/README.md

 Photo Master was written using Java, Apache Maven, Gson (An open-source library for converting JSON), AngularJS, HTML, JSP.
 AngularJS, HTML, JSP are responsible for delivering beautiful user interface on the front-end while Apache Maven, Gson and Java are running on the web server side handling all user requests (Upload: HTTP GET when user uploads images via URL, HTTP POST when user uploads images from local computer, delete: HTTP DELETE request, view images: HTTP GET request.).

+##How to run it
+To run it, clone it to your local directory, using Eclipse to open the project.
+Make sure you have Tomcat installed.
+Then run it on localhost.